namheegordonkim/l2cds/README.md

 ### With Docker / Singularity

+**NOTE:** Visualization with GLUT window isn't really supported inside containers.
+For visualization, I recommend using the non-container route, although it involves more headache.

 A Dockerfile is provided for your convenience.
 The pre-built image is found on Docker Hub: https://hub.docker.com/r/namheegordonkim/l2cds

 If you use Docker, use